RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 -   Vertical Datum: Conus GEOID12A.

 -   Survey extent: Scott Creek State Beach inland to Queseria Creek confluence.
-Most topo points are from the beach to the north marsh area (bad signal starting around the Lagoon PIT antenna array).
+Most topo points were collected from the beach to the north marsh area (bad signal starting around the Lagoon PIT antenna array).
 Echosounder points focused on the main channel from the beach (downstream side of Hwy 1 bridge) to Queseria Creek confluence.

 -   Blue Unit - Base station.